 Can you sue for pain and suffering in NJ?

-Pain and suffering is a non-economic damage that injury victims can claim as part of their compensation settlement.
+Pain and suffering is a non-economic damages that injury victims can claim as part of their compensation settlement.
 The State of New Jersey does not have limits on the amount an injured party can claim for this damage.

 However, determining the value of this loss will be unique to each case.